divonlan/genozip/docs/genocat.rst

    |

 .. option:: -g, --grep string.
-(FASTQ FASTA) Show only records in which <string> is a case-sensitive substring of the description.
+Show only lines (FASTA: sequences ; FASTQ: reads) in which <string> is a case-sensitive substring of the lines (FASTA and FASTQ: description).
+This does not affect showing the file header.

           |